We Built a Working App in 30 Minutes, Live, Twice, at Boston Tech Week

 A senior engineering manager who was in the room

-A few people asked afterward whether we had a write-up they could pass along to their teams.
+A few people asked us afterward whether we had a write-up they could pass along to their teams.
 This is it.

-Stick around: Matt McGuire on which features actually made money
+Matt McGuire on which features actually made money

 His session, "You Shipped All Quarter.
-Which Features Made Money?", walked the room through his product, Vektis, and the question it's built to answer for B2B SaaS teams: connect your GitHub and CRM, and you can finally see which features actually drive revenue and which quietly correlate with churn.
+Which Features Made Money?", walked the room through his product, Vektis, and the question it's built to answer for B2B SaaS teams: connect your GitHub and CRM, and you can finally see which features actually drive revenue and which ones quietly correlate with churn.